Posted May 30th, 2015 by & filed under Consciousness & Mindfulness.

 Posted May 13th, 2015 by & filed under Art Therapy at SWC, Counseling at SWC, Professional Training Certificates & NEI, SWC Blog.

 What do you get when you rock a holistic, integrative, soulful curriculum and approach to Art Therapy and Counseling, in an innovative and powerfully transformational dual degree program?
 You get soul-making at the graduate level, an exponentially mentally, emotionally, energetically, and otherwise, experiential and life-changing experience.

 I knew that Southwestern College's M.A. in Art Therapy/Counseling…

 Posted May 13th, 2015 by & filed under Art Therapy at SWC, Counseling at SWC, Student & Alumni Stories.

 Second-year student, Sylvan Schneider, offers his reflection on navigating his own therapeutic approach and being a student therapist at the Southwestern Counseling Center. …

-Posted May 12th, 2015 by & filed under Art Therapy at SWC, Counseling at SWC, Top News, SWC Blog, Featured.
+Posted May 12th, 2015 by & filed under Art Therapy at SWC, Counseling at SWC, SWC Blog.

 Santa Fe is awesome as a grad school destination and city.
 Check out a few of the honors awarded to "The City Different" below (read the entire "Best of Santa Fe" Chamber of Commerce post here detailing many more awards):